JustHelixia/mkdocs/docs/beszel.md

 # Beszel

 ## Introduction
-Beszel us a very simple and lightweight tool to monitor your servers and Docker containers.
+Beszel is a very simple and lightweight tool to monitor your servers and Docker containers.
 While it is a lightweight and simple application it has beautful interface (in my opinion).

 ## Install the Beszel server